acid-unit/module-google-tag-manager/README.md

 Module configuration is done under the
 `Stores > Settings > Configuration > Sales > Google API > Google Tag Manager [Acid Unit]`
 section.
-All sections, fields, and options are clearly labeled and self-explanatory.
+All settings are clearly labeled and designed for ease of use.

 ![Admin GTM Section](https://github.com/acid-unit/docs/blob/main/google-tag-manager/admin-section.png?raw=true)

-To modify event structure or the data pushed to the data layer, code-level changes are required.
+Modifying event structure or data layer output requires code-level changes.
 Admin configuration provides toggling events, setting event names and conditions for separate events.

 If the event name is set, it will be pushed as `event` property like on the screenshot below.

 ## Debugging

-With debugging enabled, each object pushed to the data layer is also logged in the console:
+When debugging is enabled, all objects pushed to the data layer are logged in the browser console.

 ![Debugging GTM Events](https://github.com/acid-unit/docs/blob/main/google-tag-manager/debug-console.png?raw=true)